apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/introduction.md

 # User Manual

-User Manual show you how to play with DolphinScheduler, if you do not installed, please see [Quick Start](./quick-start.md) to install DolphinScheduler before going forward.
+The user manual shows common operations about DolphinScheduler.
+If you still haven't installed DolphinScheduler, refer to the [Quick Start](./quick-start.md) to install DolphinScheduler before going forward.